 The replacement of AAA with iCAS will enable LVNL to migrate overtime towards TBO, trajectory based operations.
 TBO is a new operational concept which is founded on system interoperability, air-ground integration and collaborative decision making processes.
 The end-stage TBO concept is currently not very well defined, and subsequently the implementation date of a fully developed TBO is not yet known.
-The road towards the end-concept is not very clear either: there are many building blocks that fit the description as a step towards TBO, but choices about the usefulness of some of these building blocks are still to be made.
-One aspect that complicates matters is the perceived conceptual overlap between building blocks, this is especially true for arrival management related solutions.
+The road towards the end-concept is not very clear either: there are many building blocks that fit the description as a step towards TBO, but choices about the usefulness of some of these building blocks, this is especially true for arrival management related solutions.